 Carlino and Wilmott out, online wagering begins

-- 2019: The company began an online casino (Hollywood) available to those in PA.
+- 2019: The company launched an online casino in PA (Hollywood).
 Peter M. Carlino had acknowledged online was the coming thing, but had resisted entering that vertical during his tenure.

 - 2019: Antitrust concerns forced Carlino out of control of the company he’d been with as chairman since 1994.
 Since 2013, he’d served as the head of both Penn and GLPI, but the purchase of Pinnacle meant Clayton Antitrust Act issues.
 He stepped down a year later.
 But he remains in charge of GLPI and has a non-voting emeritus position on Penn’s board.